 The basic strategy of conventional AL methods is to select the inputs in which the uncertainty reduction of the corresponding outputs is beneficial to the target task (see, e.g., \cite{settles2009active}).
 Unfortunately, under input uncertainty, this basic AL strategy cannot be used as it is because the input point cannot be freely specified.
 In fact, the convergence of existing LSE methods such as \cite{Gotovos:2013:ALL:2540128.2540322,zanette2018robust} cannot be guaranteed under input uncertainty.
-In this paper, we propose a cost-sensitive AL method for LSE with input uncertainty by properly taking into account the \emph{integrated uncertainty} according to the input uncertainty distribution, i.e., by precisely evaluating how the uncertainty of an unknown function decreases using an integral calculation with respect to the input uncertainty.
+In this paper, we propose an AL method for LSE with input uncertainty that combines the following two components.
+The first component is properly takes into account the \emph{integrated uncertainty} according to the input uncertainty distribution, i.e., precisely evaluates how the uncertainty of an unknown function decreases using an integral calculation with respect to the input uncertainty.
+The second component is to randomly select evaluation points.
+The proposed method is based on combining these two components with probabilities $1-p_t$ and $p_t$, respectively.
 We first consider the case in which the input uncertainty distribution is known, and then extend the result to the case in which the input uncertainty distribution is unknown.
 We investigate the theoretical properties of the proposed LSE method and show that it can identify the true level set with high probability under certain conditions.
 Furthermore, through numerical experiments using artificial and real datasets, we demonstrate the effectiveness of the proposed method.